What It Takes to Build a Game for the Metaverse

 Technology Stack You Need

-To build a metaverse-ready game, you need:
+To build a metaverse-ready game development, you need:

 -